MohitGoel92/Classification/README.md

 **NearMiss-1:**

-- We keep the points that are closest to the nearby minority points.
-- We keep points that are near the decision boundaries.
+Here we keep the points that are closest to the nearby minority points.
+We keep the points that are near the decision boundaries.

 The diagrams below illustrate this.